hwang-happy/KMC-for-Protein-Aggregation/README.md

 The diffustion equation reads <br />
 d phi / dt = D^2 d^2 phi / dx^2.

-Consider a particle is placed on a lattice with N grids.
+**Consider a particle is placed on a lattice with N grids.
 The particle can either go right or left with half of a grid spacing h with the same rate k.
-The relation between the transition rate and the diffusion coefficient is<br />
+**The relation between the transition rate and the diffusion coefficient is<br />
 k = D / h^2.

-Now let each sample runs for a while and then plot the number of particles on the grid.
+**Now let each sample runs for a while and then plot the number of particles on the grid.
 This could compare to the analytical solution, which read as probability distribution in this context.<br />

-multiparticle?
-drifting?